 Join a cohort of early childhood teachers and engage in professional development trainings with Erikson Institute’s Early Math Collaborative that will illuminate mathematical concepts and enhance your skills in the classroom.
 Over the course of one year, you’ll engage in face-to-face and online trainings, all while networking with your peers.

+Through face-to-face learning labs, live web-labs, and an online community of practice, teachers will engage in hands-on/minds-on exploration of important mathematical ideas, children’s learning progressions for concepts, and how adults can scaffold children’s developing thinking and communication skills.
 Teachers will build math understanding through investigations, video analysis, children’s literature, and discussion with colleagues.
-After each session, you will use what you are learning in your own classrooms by conducting a research lesson and gathering evidence of children’s mathematical thinking.
+After each session, you will use what you are learning in your own classrooms and gather evidence of children’s mathematical thinking.

 Preparing & Sharing: A Celebration of Learning